fbk-most/fbk-most.github.io/_people/guadalupe-escalante.md

 <!--more-->

-Guadalupe is porsuing a Master's degree in Spatial Information Applications at the [Gulich Institute](https://ig.conae.unc.edu.ar/) (CONAE/UNC), where she is conducting this internship.
+Guadalupe is pursuing a Master's degree in Spatial Information Applications at the [Gulich Institute](https://ig.conae.unc.edu.ar/) (CONAE/UNC), where she is conducting this internship.
 She focuses on the study of territorial dynamics, has participated in projects at the